 Solana Trading

-Your Balchemy bots trade Solana tokens through Jupiter, the leading Solana liquidity aggregator, with automatic pre-trade security screening on every swap.
+Balchemy Hub agents trade Solana tokens through Jupiter, the leading Solana liquidity aggregator, with automatic pre-trade security screening on every swap.

 What is this?

 Solana trading in Balchemy routes every swap through the Jupiter aggregator (jup.ag).
 Jupiter finds the best route across all major Solana DEXes — including Raydium, Orca, and Meteora — and splits orders across multiple pools when it improves the output price.
-Your bot can search tokens, fetch live quotes, run security checks, and execute swaps, either in response to natural language chat commands or through programmatic strategy triggers.
+Your Hub agent can search tokens, fetch live quotes, run security checks, and execute swaps through authorized commands, MCP/API calls, or rules that pass policy.

 The trading engine is a Rust-based service that handles execution, risk policy enforcement, and on-chain transaction signing.
-Your bot is the AI layer that decides what to trade; the engine ensures each decision is safe and cost-efficient before it touches the chain.
+The agent or operator supplies intent; the engine validates policy, quote, and risk signals before any submitted transaction touches the chain.

 Prerequisites

-• A custodial Solana wallet created and set as primary (see Wallet Management)
+- A custodial Solana wallet created and set as primary through the authorized Hub wallet flow (see Agent Wallet Management)

 Warning: Solana trading is only available with custodial wallets.
 External delegate wallets cannot sign transactions automatically.
-If you connect an external wallet, your bot will present trade summaries but will not execute them.
+If you connect an external wallet, the product can present trade summaries but will not execute them.

 Two ways to trigger a Solana trade

-Your bot interprets the request, resolves token addresses, fetches a quote, runs the pre-trade report, and presents a trade summary for your confirmation before submitting.
-You can also configure your bot to execute trades autonomously without a confirmation step by enabling autoApprove in the default order profile.
+The agent flow interprets the request, resolves token addresses, fetches a quote, runs the pre-trade report, and presents a trade summary for confirmation before submitting.
+If the authorized rules/profile allow execution, eligible orders can be submitted through the execution path without an additional chat confirmation.

 Fee structure